Super-Protocol/docs/docs/marketplace/guides/upload.md

   </TabItem>
   <TabItem value="linux" label="Linux and macOS">

-    On Linux and macOS, open a terminal and use the following command to create a TAR.GZ archive:
+    On Linux and macOS, open a terminal and use the following command:

     ```
     tar -czvf <contentArchivePath> <modelPath>
     ```

     Replace `<contentArchivePath>` with the path and desired name of the output archive.
-Replace `<modelPath>` with the path to the directory with the model's files.
+Replace `<modelPath>` with the path to the directory with the model files.

     For example: